Population structure and ageing

-The population of the EU-28 on 1 January 2014 was estimated at 506.8 million.
-Young people (0 to 14 years old) made up 15.6 % of the EU-28’s population (see Table 1), while persons considered to be of working age (15 to 64 years old) accounted for 65.8 % of the population.
-Older persons (aged 65 or over) had a 18.5 % share (an increase of 0.3 % compared with the previous year).
-Across the EU Member States, the highest share of young people in the total population in 2014 was observed in Ireland (22.0 %), while the lowest share was recorded in Germany (13.1 %).
-Regarding the share of persons aged 65 or older in the total population, Italy (21.4 %) and Germany (20.8 %), while Ireland had the lowest proportion (12.6 %).
+The population of the EU-28 on 1 January 2018 was estimated at 512.4 million.
+Young people (0 to 14 years old) made up 15.6 % of the EU-28’s population (see Table 1), while persons considered to be of working age (15 to 64 years old) accounted for 64.7 % of the population.
+Older persons (aged 65 or over) had a 19.7 % share (an increase of 0.3 percentage points compared with the previous year and an increase of 2.6 percentage points compared with 10 years earlier).

-The combination of young and old-age dependency ratios provides the total age dependency ratio (calculated as the ratio of dependent people, young and old, compared with the population aged 15 to 64 years old), which in 2014 was 51.8 % in the EU-28, indicating that there were approximately two working age persons for every dependent person.
-In 2014, the lowest total age dependency ratio among the EU Member States was observed in Slovakia (40.6 %) and the highest in France (57.6 %).
-A generally increasing trend can be observed also for the total and the old-age dependency ratios.
-The latter increased by almost 4 percentage points (or by 15.6 % of its former value) during the past decade (from 24.3 % in 2004 to 28.1 % in 2014).
+The combination of young and old-age dependency ratios provides the total age dependency ratio (calculated as the ratio of dependent people, young and old, compared with the population considered to be of working age, in other words 15 to 64 years old).
+In 2018 this was 54.6 % in the EU-28, indicating that there were approximately two working age persons for every dependent person.
+The lowest total age dependency ratio among the EU Member States in 2018 was observed in Luxembourg (43.8 %) and the highest in France (60.7 %).

 Past and future population ageing trends in the EU